bigz725/throwback/README.md

 Rails will create the tables based on schema.rb, which results in integer primary keys, which doesn't work out well for this app.</p>

+<p>Using the app:</p>
+<p>From the landing page, click on the link to take you to the pitcher index.
+You can search by
+pitcher name or ID, and partial terms are fine.
+The names will be random, so it might be best to search only by ID at first.
+Click on the 'career' link to see data for all pitches by that pitcher from the data set.
+Click on the 'Show Games' link to pick a game for a pitcher.
+From there, charts and data are available for that pitcher's pitches in that game.</p>